 Use selfies sparingly

 Yes, many men have a weird relationship with their own face, and Instagram has helped with that, but there's a limit: your limit is two per month.
 That’s plenty.
 Enough to show people the progression of your beard and/or new haircut, but not so much that your followers start to see you floating in whenever they close their eyes.
 I have friends whose face, I feel, is more known to me than my own: I can see their every groove and divot and blemish in the purple-orange of my inside-eyelid.
 And it’s great that you’re feeling yourself, but Instagram is, weirdly, a pretty selfless medium: you want to please people with something you’ve done or seen.
 Does your face bring people joy?
 I dunno, maybe it does.
 Maybe you’re one of those perfect-bone-structure lads whose face looks so carved-by-the-gods handsome that it genuinely lights up someone’s day, a cheekbone-sharp tonic to life's ills.
 But for the rest of us, go easy.
 I don’t want to be able to paint you from memory.

 What are you doing with your face?

 I've seen men with chins weaker than tracing paper grab hold of a dog and look like Henry Cavill if he did jaw-only routines in the gym.
 A stuffed animal company recently conducted a survey that found men look 24 percent sexier while holding a puppy.
 The same study showed they looked more trustworthy, too.
-You can prove literally anything with pop science, but it's true that we like to think of animals as almost supernaturally attuned to sniffing out people you would never want to have a drink with, barking their little tails off at anyone with so much as a whiff of dickheadedness about them, and if you’re OK by the dog, then you’re probably OK.
+You can prove literally anything with pop science, but it's true that we like to think of animals as almost supernaturally attuned to sniffing out people you would never want to have a pint with, barking their little bollocks off at anyone with so much as a whiff of dickheadedness about them, and if you’re OK by the dog, then you’re probably OK.

 Please never ever talk on your Instagram Story